Ch3di/Ch3di/README.md

   My name is <strong>Chady</strong>, an undergraduate software engineer and cyber security enthusiast with a couple of <strong>compTIA certifications</strong>.
   I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
   This passion encouraged me to join <strong><a href="https://www.facebook.com/CyberTraceClub">Cyber-Trace club</a></strong> and became its president.
 This experience gave me the opportunity to strengthen my knowledge about <strong>cyber security</strong> and put it to the practice.
-  I am also endowed about web and mobile development especially the amazing and ever expanding world of JavaScript.
+  I am also endowed about <strong>web and mobile development</strong> especially the amazing and ever expanding world of JavaScript.
 Therefore, I dedicated so much time in learning and working with different frameworks such as <strong>Angular, React Native and Express</strong>...
 </p>

 <div>